-- 1. Contact Owner with representative from hardware supplier to establish a keying conference.
-Verify keyway, visual key identification, number of master keys and keys per lock.
-Provide keying system per Owners instructions. - 2.
-Copy of Owners approved keying schedule shall be submitted to Owner and Architect with documentation of which keying conference was held and Owners sign-off. - 3.
-Provide a bitting list to Owner of combinations as established, and expand to twenty five percent for future use or as directed by Owner. - 4.
-Key to existing Corbin/Russwin keyway keying system. - 5.
-Keys to be shipped to Owner's representative, individually tag per keying conference. - E. Acceptable manufactures: - 1.
-Hager with Corbin Russwin Keyway - 2.
-Corbin Russwin
+- Copy of Owners approved keying schedule shall be submitted to Owner and Architect with documentation of which keying conference was held and Owners sign-off. - 2.
+Provide a bitting list to Owner of combinations as established, and expand to twenty five percent for future use or as directed by Owner. - 3.
+Key into Owner's existing keying system. - 4.
+Keys to be shipped to Owner's representative, individually tag per keying conference.

+E. Acceptable manufactures:

+1. Schlage